 Get a Free Quote

 Twitter is a great distraction and a veritable timewaster, but every so often it leads you to an undiscovered gem that makes all those lost hours seem worthwhile.
-So it was that I stumbled across this lovely, tweeted quotation about language from Wade Davis: “A language is not just a body of vocabulary or a set of grammatical rules, a language is a flash of the human spirit.
+So it was that, as I was musing about the relationship between language loss and cultural diversity, I stumbled across this lovely, tweeted quotation about language from Wade Davis: “A language is not just a body of vocabulary or a set of grammatical rules, a language is a flash of the human spirit.
 Every language is an old-growth forest of the mind, a watershed of thought, an ecosystem of spiritual possibilities.”

 This quote in turn led me to his TED talk recorded in February 2003 on anthropology and the erosion of cultural diversity.
 I encourage you to watch the whole thing; here I have focused on the issues he raises relating to language.